 As the name suggests, rigid PCBs are more rigid than flexible PCBs.
 But there are some other notable differences between rigid and flexible PCBs.
 They are:

 - Manufacturing process: Manufacturers use an overlay or overlay process for protecting exposed circuitry of flexible PCBs.
 Rigid PCBs, on the other hand, use solder mask procedures to protect their circuitry.

 - Conductive material: Flexible PCBs are meant to bend.
 To achieve that, property manufacturers use rolled annealed copper in flexible PCB.
 Rigid PCBs don’t need those flexible characteristics and use electro-deposited copper.

 - Costing: Rigid printed circuit board for its compact nature reduces the weight and size of the design.
 Flexible PCB, on the other hand, gives the flexibility to shrink the device size.
 Typically flexible PCBs are more expensive than rigid PCBs.

 To know more difference between Rigid and Flex PCB please watch the video

 You can reduce your rigid PCB cost in various ways.
-Such as:
+Here are some examples:

 - Choose your material wisely